nsarpangala/truss_network_spectral_node/README.md

 ## Overview

 This repository contains code for computing dynamical responses of truss networks.
-We follow a graph Laplacian approach for computing mechanical responses as explained in the paper (Link).
+We follow a graph Laplacian approach for computing mechanical responses spectrally (Fourier space in time) as explained in the paper (Link).

 <div style="display: inline-block; text-align: center;">
 <img src="https://github.com/user-attachments/assets/8a1ad73a-148e-400e-861c-da62169d3e1d" alt="Comparison between the lumped mass matrix method (balls and springs) and the truss network method in a disordered network (inset)." width="500"/>